artela-network/artela-docs/docs/develop/get-started/storage-contract/index.md

 # Develop a Smart Contract

 ## Intro
-Below is an example that use [@artela/aspect-tool](/develop/reference/aspect-tool/overview) to deploy storage contract to Artela Testnet.
+Below is an example that use [@artela/aspect-tool](/develop/reference/aspect-tool/overview) to deploy storage contract to Artela TestNet.

 **Pre-requisites:**
 * [Node.js](https://nodejs.org/)